 Which losses and expenses are covered by the compensation?

-For example, will the compensation cover:
+For example, the compensation will cover the following:

-(a) For the victim of the offence:
+a) for the victim of the criminal offence:

-– Material (non-psychological) damage:
+– Physical (non-psychological) damage:

-- loss of opportunity,
+- loss of opportunity;

-- compensation for stolen or damaged personal property,
+- compensation for stolen or damaged personal property;

-– Psychological (moral) damage:
+– Psychological (non-material) damage:

-(b) For eligible persons or relatives of a victim:
+b) for eligible persons or relatives of a victim:

-– Material (non-psychological) damage:
+– Physical (non-psychological) damage:

-- funeral costs,
+- funeral costs;

-- loss of maintenance or of opportunity.
+- loss of ability to earn a living or of opportunity.

 – Psychological damage: